timmcca-be/slang-shaders/bezel/koko-aio/docs.md

     Dark lines period:
         You can blank single line or a group of them at once.
         See what performs better on your display.

+**Backdrop support:**
+    Some (not so much) old arcades used a mirror trick to overlay the game content over an high definition printed image.<br>
+    koko-aio supports them but you will explicitely need to enable<br>
+    that feature in config.inc file, by uncommenting a string this way:<br>
+    //#define STATIC_SUPPORT_BACKDROP 1.0 <br>
+    becomes: <br>
+    #define STATIC_SUPPORT_BACKDROP 1.0 <br>
+    You can only combine the static backdrop with images <br>
+    that are painted over the screen.<br>
+    If you need to zoom the game content only, use the global zoom controls.